 The forecast this coming week, Tuesday will become mainly cloudy and quite breezy with some showers spreading from the west by the afternoon.
 Becoming mostly dry by Tuesday evening.
 However, rain will push in from the north-west in the early hours.
 Wednesday will see the rain clearing soon to leave it mostly fine.
 Thursday should also have some sunshine at times but with the chance of a few showers as well.

 As always I would like to thank all those who provide me with the information to make this report, it is very much appreciated.
 If you have any information or photo's you would like included please get in touch with Martin on 07825334427 or email@example.com

-With water levels finally starting to drop in and water temperatures starting to rise Floating or Intermediate lines with poly leaders on the end should cover most fishing conditions at the moment.
-Aluminium or Copper tubes around 1" should be the order of the day, some anglers may prefer a big dressed fly around a size 6 or 8.
-Pattern's I would suggest are Black and Yellow (Tosh), Girnel Shrimp, Gledswood Shrimp and Underghillie should bring success.
-A wee personal favourite of mine is the Black and Yellow Samurai Shrimp at this time of year.
-If you like to give the spinner a go, Rapala, Toby or Flying C should bring results.
+With water levels still on the low side despite the small rises of the past few weeks the water temperature has finally started to cool down and back to about normal for the time of year.
+Floating lines with poly leaders on the end should cover most fishing conditions at the moment.
+Dressed flies around a size 10 to 12 should be the order of the day, I would suggest are Copper Cascade, Stenton Shrimp, Gledswood Shrimp, Kylie Shrimp, Frances and Sunray Shadow should bring success.
+If you like to give the spinner a go, Rapala or Toby should bring results.